Heaven Peralejo: 2017–2021: Breakthrough

-After her stint in Pinoy Big Brother: Lucky 7, Peralejo had a small role in Maalaala Mo Kaya: Karnabal episode in December 2016, as Ramon's daughter.
-From 2017 to 2019, she has been a semi-regular performer on ASAP.
-She joined Wansapanataym: Anika Pintasera for five episodes.
+After her stint in Pinoy Big Brother: Lucky 7, Peralejo had a small role in Maalaala Mo Kaya: Karnabal episode in December 2016, as Ramon's daughter named Caryll.
+From 2016 to 2019, she has been a semi-regular performer on ASAP.
+She joined Wansapanataym: Anika Pintasera for 5 episodes as Maxine.
 Peralejo also played in various Maalaala Mo Kaya episodes entitled Korona in June and Tape Recorder in August.
 In October, Peralejo was cast in the movie Bes and the Beshies where she played Betchay.
-She played a supporting role in Wansapanataym: Jasmin's Flower Powers starring Janella Salvador.
+She played a supporting role named Daisy Miraflores, the twin sister of Rose "Jasmin" Miraflores, in Wansapanataym: Jasmin's Flower Powers starring Janella Salvador.

-In 2018, Peralejo played Diwa in the movie Mama's Girl, one of the friends of Sofia Andres character.
+In 2018, Peralejo played Diwa in the movie Mama's Girl, one of the friends of Sofia Andres' character.
 She was cast in her first Ipaglaban Mo episode entitled Hawig where she played Rachel, the niece of Janice De Belen's character.
-In August, Peralejo played the role of Hershey in the movie Harry and Patty where she worked with Mark Neumann and her PBB-co housemate Marco Gallo.
+In August, Peralejo played the role of Hershey in the movie Harry and Patty where she worked with Mark Neumann and her PBB co-housemate, Marco Gallo.
 In the same year, Peralejo starred in Sana Dalawa ang Puso as Sitti, the best friend of Ylona Garcia's character.
 She went on to play young Cara in the Maalaala Mo Kaya: Fireworks episode in February.
-She starred in another Ipaglaban Mo: Hadlang episode in September where she played the girlfriend of the character of McCoy de Leon.
+She starred in another Ipaglaban Mo: Hadlang episode in September, where she played the girlfriend of the character of McCoy de Leon.

-In 2019, Peralejo played Marikit in the film Familia Blondina where she worked again with Marco Gallo.
-She paired up with McCoy De Leon again in the Wansapanataym: Mr. Cutepido for 11 episodes.
+In 2019, Peralejo played Marikit in the film, Familia Blondina, where she worked again with Marco Gallo.
+She paired up with McCoy de Leon again in the Wansapanataym: Mr. Cutepido for 11 episodes.
 She starred in Maalaala Mo Kaya: Jacket as AJ, the adoptive daughter of Empoy Marquez and Jennica Garcia.
 Peralejo later joined the cast of the TV series Pamilya Ko.
 She also had a small role in the Ipaglaban Mo: Samantala episode as Jillian.
 After doing guest performances in S.M.A.C.
 Pinoy Ito for IBC, on its 2nd season, Peralejo was promoted as a series regular for the 3rd season of the show.
 Peralejo played the teen version of Teresa in Starla, which was Judy Ann Santos-Agoncillo's teleserye comeback.
 Peralejo idolized Santos and said that it's an honor to play her younger counterpart.

 In January 2020, Peralejo starred in a Maalaala Mo Kaya episode entitled Basketball Court opposite Joshua Colet, her first starring episode on the series.
-Her final episode for the debunked show Ipaglaban Mo! was the Kutob episode where she played Meann, the granddaughter of the deceased victims in February of the same year.
+Her final episode for the debunked show Ipaglaban Mo! was the Kutob episode, where she played Meann, the granddaughter of the deceased victims, in February of the same year.

 In October 2020, Peralejo starred in her first teleserye lead role in the afternoon TV series Bagong Umaga which earned her a Best Actress nomination on PMPC Star Awards for TV.
 In October of the same year, Peralejo played the role of Sarah on Loving Emily, starring Iza Calzado and Jameson Blake.